General Funding Topics

 Yes.
 We only make grants to organizations in the region historically served by St. Mary’s Medical Center in Huntington.
 That region is comprised of nine West Virginia counties – Boone, Cabell, Kanawha, Lincoln, Logan, Mason, Mingo, western Putnam, and Wayne; eight Kentucky counties – Boyd, Carter, Floyd, Greenup, Johnson, Lawrence, Martin, and Pike; and three Ohio counties – Gallia, Lawrence, and Scioto.

-My organization is headquartered outside the twenty-county region served by Pallottine Foundation of Huntington, but we provide services to those living within that area.
-Can we apply for funding from Pallottine Foundation of Huntington?
+My organization is headquartered outside the twenty-county region served by the Pallottine Foundation of Huntington, but we provide services to those living within that area.
+Can we apply for funding from the Pallottine Foundation of Huntington?

 Yes, as long as the project funds you request provide services only in the Pallottine Foundation of Huntington region.